The Beatles in film

 The Beatles were an English rock band formed in Liverpool in 1960.
 With a line-up comprising John Lennon, Paul McCartney, George Harrison and Ringo Starr, they are commonly regarded as the most influential band of all time.
 Between 1964 and 1970, they appeared in five major motion pictures, beginning with A Hard Day's Night (1964) and ending with Let It Be (1970).
 From late 1965 to 1969, the group also appeared in several promotional films for their singles, which have been credited with anticipating music videos and the rise of MTV in the 1980s.

-During the years of Beatlemania, the Beatles appeared in two films, A Hard Day's Night (1964) and Help!
+During the years of Beatlemania (ca.1963-1966), the Beatles appeared in two films, A Hard Day's Night (1964) and Help!
 (1965), both directed by American director Richard Lester.
 A Hard Day's Night was shot in black and white and featured the band as fictionalised versions of themselves during the height of Beatlemania, while Help! was shot in colour and saw the group struggle to record music while trying to protect Starr from a sinister cult and a pair of mad scientists, all of whom are obsessed with obtaining one of his rings.
 Following the recording of Sgt.
 Pepper's Lonely Hearts Club Band (1967), the Beatles produced and starred in their third major feature, Magical Mystery Tour (1967), a mostly unscripted television film which saw the group and friends on a British mystery tour.
 The band cameoed in the animated Yellow Submarine (1968), which featured cartoon versions of the band members and a soundtrack that included then-unreleased studio recordings.
-The band's final major film was Let It Be, which documented the group rehearsing and recording songs for the album of the same name.
+The band's final major film was Let It Be, which documented the group rehearsing and recording songs for the eponymous album.

 Most of their films were very well-received, except Magical Mystery Tour which was panned by critics and the public alike.
 Each of their films had the same name as their associated soundtrack album and a song on that album.
 The individual Beatles also had their own film careers outside the band to varying degrees: Starr became a successful actor, Harrison became a successful producer with his production company HandMade Films, McCartney appeared in three films and Lennon had a co-starring role in How I Won the War (1967).
 The Beatles have also been the subject of numerous documentary films, have been portrayed onscreen in both film and television, and have inspired other films.